 MASH UP

-Place the Butternut Chunks in a pot of salted water over a medium-high heat.
+Place the butternut chunks in a pot of salted water over a medium-high heat.
 Bring to the boil and cook until soft, 15-20 minutes.
 Drain and return to the pot.
 Add a knob of butter (optional) and a splash of water or milk.
 Mash with a fork, season, and cover.

 CARAMELISED Onions